US 44 is one of just a few highways in Connecticut that cross two state lines: the New York line at Salisbury and the Rhode Island line at Putnam.

 In East Hartford, US 44 eastbound originally turned south, not north, on Main Street, then followed Silver Lane into Manchester, met up again with US 6, and then went through Bolton Notch, Coventry, Mansfield Depot, and Willington.
 In 1943, shortly after the Charter Oak Bridge opened, the state decided to place US 6 on Silver Lane and move US 44 to its current alignment on Burnside Avenue.

-As the Wilbur Cross Highway was upgraded toward Union in the early 1950s, US 44 was rerouted between Manchester and Willington; the new alignment followed Route 15 (now I-84) from US 6 in Manchester to the Route 74 interchange in Tolland.
+As the Wilbur Cross Highway was upgraded toward Union in 1948, US 44 was rerouted between Manchester and Willington; the new alignment followed Route 15 (now I-84) from US 6 in Manchester to the Route 74 interchange in Tolland.
 There, US 44 left Route 15 and followed present-day Route 74 to the 74/44 intersection.
 The old portion of US 44 through Bolton and Coventry became US 44A.

 On Dec.
 1, 1982, all this was undone: US 44A was deleted, US 44 moved back, and Route 74 re-extended; US 44 and Route 74 returned to their early 1940s alignments.